urql-graphql/urql/docs/advanced/testing.md

 ## Mocking the client

-For the most part, Urql's hooks are just adapters for talking to the Urql client.
+For the most part, urql's hooks are just adapters for talking to the urql client.

 The way in which they do this is by making calls to the client via context.